-Most weeds are hardy plants that tolerate a very wide range of climates and growing conditions.
-However, common zone 5 weeds are those that are tough enough to withstand winter temperatures that dip down to -15 to -20 F. (-26 to -29).
-Read on for a list of common weeds in zone 5, and learn about controlling cold climate weeds when they appear.
+Most weeds are hardy plants that tolerate a wide range of climates and growing conditions.
+However, common zone 5 weeds are those that are tough enough to withstand winter temperatures that dip down to -15 to -20 degrees F. (-26 to -29 C.).
+Read on for a list of common weeds in zone 5 and learn about controlling cold climate weeds when they appear.

 Common Weeds in Zone 5